 Understanding the fundraising options available helps you plan ahead.
 Financing takes away precious time and puts commitment and expectations on your company, so depending on how fast you want to grow, this may be part of your day-to-day operations.
 You do not have to grow fast in all circumstances.
 There is a lot of advice on the subject, but the simplest approach is to first consider the options available to the specific stage of the company, type of business, location and what type of financing fits the goals of the team.

 Even before doing this, having the right attitude towards accepting and giving capital leads to better working relationships and therefore returns.
 As a startup founder, despite what you think, at seed stage your company will have about 90% risk of not generating a positive return on investment to the shareholder.
-Respecting capital and being grateful when someone believes in you to give you their own money is a great place to start.
+Respecting capital and being grateful when someone believes in you, but still be able to negotiate your worth, is a great place to start.
 Your startup may be one in a lifetime’s investment, but risk should also be recognised to show that you have your strategy and implementation under control.

-On the other side, as an investor, you may be inclined to take as much of the stake, sometimes a controlling stake, in the company as possible.
+On the other side, as an investor, you may be inclined to take a high stake, sometimes a controlling stake, in the company.
 This does not benefit the startup in any way and as a result, it does not benefit your investment either.
 Taking a majority stake may make it impossible for the company to raise future investments and to have a exit.
 Respecting the entrepreneurs’ abilities means leaving them in charge of the company, offer guidance, support and setting rules of reporting and communication, but not micromanaging the startup on a day to day basis.

 Before deciding on the right approach, let’s look at the main funding options available: